 2017 was the year of Bitcoin buzz.
 The cryptocurrency hit a high of $20,000 and was on the tip of many tongues.
 Blockchain, which is an open source digital ledger that collects transactional records, has applications across many industries.
-What has happened since last year?
+There are open ledgers development services as well as top-notch hyperledger development services which have pushed the industry forward.
+So, other developments have happened since last year?

 Partly due to regulatory scrutiny from governments around the world, the price of Bitcoin has fallen dramatically to $6,000.
-However, interest in its underlying technology, Blockchain, continues to grow, but it’s not the fireworks show we thought it would be just yet.
+However, interest in its underlying technology, Blockchain, continues to grow, and along with Bitcoin which many people buy and put in wallets similar to bitcoin.com.au wallets, other alternative cryptocurrencies have emerged, and people are still speculating about which are the most promising altcoins.

 In early 2018, Deloitte surveyed over 1,000 executives at major companies around the globe.
 According to the 2018 Global Blockchain Deloitte survey, 39% of respondents indicated their companies planned to invest $5 Million or more in blockchain technology in the coming year.
 72% of respondents claimed that the technology was either important or a critical part of their strategic priorities. $5 Million in investments isn’t pocket change, but it’s not a high bar either.
 For perspective, Siemen’s awarded a $135 Million industrial grant to Swinburne Institute of Technology to build a facility focused on 3D Printing.